 Fenway Park is one stop in the “Northeast 3” Ballpark Chaser Vacation, which includes seeing Yankee Stadium and Citi Field.
 By far, this is the most popular of all Ballpark Chasers vacations.
 If possible, extend your trip by another day to visit Cooperstown, home of the Baseball Hall of Fame.
 Cooperstown, New York is just over a four hour drive from Boston and New York and provides a once in a lifetime experience for all baseball fans.

 Minor League Baseball in the Northeast is also another great option for seeing multiple ballparks in a short amount of time.
-The Lowell Spinners, Pawtucket Red Sox, New Hampshire Fisher Cats and the New Britain Rock Cats are all within a two hour drive of Fenway Park.
+The Lowell Spinners, Pawtucket Red Sox, New Hampshire Fisher Cats and the New Britain Bees are all within a two hour drive of Fenway Park.
 With so many parks to chase, you may be forced into taking a few extra days off of work.

 WANT TO KNOW EVERYTHING ABOUT FENWAY PARK?